xueqzhan/kube-rbac-proxy/README.md

       --tls-cipher-suites strings                   Comma-separated list of cipher suites for the server.
 Values are from tls package constants (https://golang.org/pkg/crypto/tls/#pkg-constants).
 If omitted, the default Go cipher suites will be used
       --tls-min-version string                      Minimum TLS version supported.
 Value must match version names from https://golang.org/pkg/crypto/tls/#pkg-constants. (default "VersionTLS12")
       --tls-private-key-file string                 File containing the default x509 private key matching --tls-cert-file.
-      --tls-reload-interval duration                The interval at which to watch for TLS certificate changes, by default set to 1 minute. (default 1m0s)
       --upstream string                             The upstream URL to proxy to once requests have successfully been authenticated and authorized.
       --upstream-ca-file string                     The CA the upstream uses for TLS connection.
 This is required when the upstream uses TLS and its own CA certificate
       --upstream-force-h2c                          Force h2c to communiate with the upstream.
 This is required when the upstream speaks h2c(http/2 cleartext - insecure variant of http/2) only.
-For example, go-grpc server in the insecure mode, such as helm's tiller w/o TLS, speaks h2c only
+For example, go-grpc server in the insecure mode, such as helm's tiller w/c TLS, speaks h2c only
   -v, --v Level                                     number for the log level verbosity
       --vmodule moduleSpec                          comma-separated list of pattern=N settings for file-filtered logging
 ```